 Once you move on to graduate school, you’re no longer eligible for direct subsidized loans, regardless of your financial need.
-Rates on direct unsubsidized loans for graduate students are significantly higher — they’ll be 6.00 percent for new loans issued after July 1, 2017.
+Rates on direct unsubsidized loans for graduate students are significantly higher — 6.60 percent for new loans taken out for the 2018-2019 academic year.
 The aggregate borrowing limit for federal direct subsidized and unsubsidized loans for graduate and professional students is $138,500.

 What is a PLUS loan and should you get one?

 For students who need to cover additional expenses at either the undergraduate or graduate level, there’s another type of government loan to be aware of — PLUS loans for parents and graduate students.